Proudly supported by The University of Canberra and The Institute for Governance & Policy Analysis.

 What you need to do:

 We are looking for a week’s worth of photos!
-That is, any 7 days (whether consecutive or not) between now and the 15 June – of 2-4 images per day (minimum of 14, maximum of 28 photos all up) with your smartphone.
+That is, any 7 days (whether consecutive or not) of 2-4 images per day (minimum of 14, maximum of 28 photos all up) with your smartphone.

 The photos should somehow relate to the unpaid work that is done in your home.
 What counts as ‘unpaid’ work is up to you – we want to understand the topic from your point of view.
 Don’t overthink the task.
 We are only interested in what’s in the picture, not its